paradedb/paradedb/README.md

   2x faster than ElasticSearch.
 See our [benchmarks](https://github.com/paradedb/paradedb/tree/dev/benchmarks/README.md) (coming soon!).

-- **SQL Interface**: ParadeDB allows you to write search queries in SQL and ensures ACID transactions.
+- **Simplicity**: Consolidate your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.

-- **Consolidation**: ParadeDB consolidates your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.
+- **SQL First**: Write search queries in SQL with ACID transactions.

-- **Scalability**: ParadeDB is built for scale.
-It supports distributed search, high availability, backups, and point-in-time-recovery.
+- **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery.

 ## Status